 Who scored for the Thorns tonight?

-Pietra Tordin scored in the 8th minute, her third goal in three matches to start the season.
+Pietra Tordin scored in the 8th minute, her second goal of the 2026 season in Portland's third match.
 San Diego goals came from Dudinha (2'), Lia Godfrey (27'), and Melanie Barcenas (82').

 What is the Thorns' record in 2026?